barrettrees/barrettrees.github.io/CV.md

  - Orasanu, J., Welch, R. B., Kraft, N., Cowings, P., Toscano, W., McDonnell, L., Derochers, C.,**Anderson, B.**, Miller, R. C., Marshall, S., Davis, C., Weatherhead, J. (2008, Feb). *Self-test tools for assessing astronaut readiness to perform.*  Annual Investigators’ Meeting of the NASA Human Research Program, League City, TX.
 (Partial data presented by S. Marshall at the SHFE Eye Movement Workshop, NASA Ames, April 24-25, 2008.

 ## Awards
+ - 2024 Best Paper for *Homogenization Effects of Large Language Models on Human Creative Ideation* at ACM Creativity & Cognition Conference
+ - 2020 Exceptional Paper for *We Don’t Play As We Think, But We Think As We Play: Evidence for the Psychological Impact of In-Game Actions* at Foundations of Digital Games Conference
  - 2013 Recipient of a NASA Group Achievement Award for Controller Alertness and Fatigue Monitoring Study
  - 2013 Regent’s Fellowship, UC Santa Cruz

 ## Professional Experience

+#### UX Researcher, Reality Labs (2023-Present)
+ - Qualitative and quantitative UX research evaluating human perception of mixed reality (AR/VR/XR).

+#### UX Reseearcher, Google (2021-2023)
+ - Qualitative and quantitative UX research projects for mixed reality (AR/VR) experiences, including spinning up a rapid research program and dashboarding for team alignment on KPIs and user journeys.
+ - Created interactive dashboards and automated workflows for video quality and playability research.
+ - Launched a program to continuously visualize the state of critical user journeys across platforms.

+#### Lectuter, CSU Monterey Bay (2023)
+- Guided advanced undergraduate students through user experience research and design projects, taught UX standards for field research, analysis, and rapid prototyping.

 #### Teaching Assistant, UC Santa Cruz (2013-2020)
  - Teaching support for courses in psychology, philosophy, and games and playable media.